 The Department of Health and Family Welfare stated in a response to Parliament on December 15, 2023, that approximately 14.6 million units of blood are needed throughout the nation.
 To achieve this goal, there are 4,153 authorized blood banks nationwide.
 Of these, 172 are located in Madhya Pradesh, with 73 of them being government-run banks.

 It is crucial for young patients, like Lily, to receive substantial amounts of protein and energy supplements.
 Studies have shown that substantial intake of protein and L-arginine, a kind of amino acid found in fish, meat, soy, whole grains, and dairy products, is beneficial for individuals with sickle cell anaemia.
-However, due to inflation, Dinesh struggles to afford green vegetables and fruits for his daughter with this limited earnings.
+However, due to inflation, Dinesh struggles to afford green vegetables and fruits for his daughter with his limited earnings.
 His wife echoes this difficulty, as she struggles to feed during their migration period.
 Kegu's family experiences the same predicament, Sunita, his wife, reveals that there is often not enough food to buy for the month or any of the essential food items mentioned before.

 Are there any alternative methods to secure employment?

 In Jhabua, farming for twelve months is almost impossible.
 Due to this, people are forced to migrate in search of better opportunities.
-However, for individuals such as Kegu, who suffers from sickle cell, or Dinesh, who has a child afflicted with the same disease, migration in search of labor work poses a significant challenge.
+However, for individuals such as Kegu, who suffers from sickle cell, or Dinesh, who has a child afflicted with the same disease, migration in search of labour work poses a significant challenge.
 Kegu is physically incapable of engaging in labour-intensive tasks.
-Meanwhile, for Dinesh, leaving his daughter behind while seeking labor work elsewhere is not only emotionally taxing but also places the full responsibility of caring for the child on the mother, especially given the limited resources available.
+Meanwhile, for Dinesh, leaving his daughter behind while seeking labour work elsewhere is not only emotionally taxing but also places the full responsibility of caring for the child on the mother, especially given the limited resources available.

 Nonetheless, this issue has not surfaced in the past two or three years.
 The concern being raised is whether the government has discovered any alternative employment opportunities for patients of sickle cell anaemia.
 And, the response is negative.
 Moreover, no official documents in public areas suggest government provision of alternate employment options.